 Create a pre- and post-vacation plan.

-First things first: If you anticipate any tasks in your website management strategy to fall around the holidays, draft a plan with action items to complete before your team heads out, as well as tasks for when they return from vacation.
+If you anticipate any tasks in your website management strategy that need to be completed around the holidays, draft a plan with action items to complete before your team heads out, as well as tasks for when they return from vacation.
 Be sure this plan establishes a reasonable timeline.

-Creating an action plan of important jobs (and executing on it, of course) ensures your website will be ready for multiple weeks with reduced staff.
-It also helps your team get back into the swing of things when they return to work.
+Creating an action plan of important jobs (and executing it, of course) ensures your website will be ready for weeks with reduced staff.
+It also helps your team have a structured action plan for when they return to work.

-To prevent burnout before vacation even begins, make a plan with reasonable expectations for what your team can accomplish before vacation, and what can wait until after.
-If possible, spread these tasks over several weeks before vacation so you’re not scrambling to get things done at the last minute.
+To prevent burnout before vacation even begins, make a plan with reasonable expectations for what your team can accomplish before vacation and what can wait until after.
+Spread these tasks over several weeks before vacation so you’re not scrambling to get things done last minute.

-There likely are things that just can’t wait until after vacation, and these should receive priority.
-Delegate these tasks across your team to reduce the amount of additional work per person, and provide the appropriate access across your tools when needed.
-The earlier you plan in advance, the better.
+There likely are tasks that can’t wait until after vacation, which should receive priority.
+Delegate these tasks across your team to reduce the amount of additional work per person and provide the appropriate access across your tools when needed.
+The earlier you plan, the better.

 Implement a code freeze.

-A code freeze is a period in which no website code is added, removed, or edited.
-In other words, no changes are made to your website that could result in errors at critical times.
+A code freeze is when no website code is added, removed, or edited.
+In other words, no changes are made to your website that could cause errors when fewer people are around to fix them.

-A code freeze should begin “one week to one month prior to the ‘event’” according to HubSpot Senior Web Development Manager Cindi Brinson: “Make sure no new code is going live that could have unforeseen and negative ramifications on your site.”
+A code freeze should begin “one week to one month before time off, according to HubSpot Senior Web Development Manager Cindi Brinson: “Make sure no new code is going live that could have unforeseen and negative ramifications on your site.”

-Even seemingly insignificant changes to your site’s codebase could produce negative consequences, made worse if your team is absent and much worse if they occur during periods of high traffic — best to pause commits altogether until your whole team is online.
+Even seemingly insignificant changes to your site’s codebase could lead to negative consequences, made worse if your team is absent and/or if they occur during periods of high traffic — best to pause commits altogether until your whole team is online.

 You also have the option of automating communications with customers.
-For example, you can set up an auto-reply on your customer support channel alerting customers that your team is taking a short break and will respond soon.
+For example, you can set up an auto-reply on your customer support channel, alerting customers that your team is taking a break and will respond soon.

-Plus, If you run an online store, automation can also be used to send invoices, payment confirmations, and shipping confirmations to customers, distribute out promotional emails and discounts, send abandoned cart emails, and keep on top of your inventory.
+If you run an online store, automation can send invoices, payment confirmations, and shipping confirmations to customers, distribute promotional emails and discounts, send abandoned cart emails, and keep on top of your inventory.

-Of course, automation isn’t just for vacations — it saves hours of daily work year-round, allowing you to focus on more rewarding and impactful aspects of your job.
+Automation doesn’t just have to be for vacations — it saves hours of daily work year-round, allowing you to focus on other aspects of your job.
 To learn more, see our guide to workflow automation.

 Establish emergency communication procedures.

-Even when you’ve done all you can to prepare your site for the holidays, things can still happen that you won’t anticipate, such as unexpected downtime or security issues can still cause problems for your website.
-For these cases, you need to establish crisis communication procedures with everyone on your team.
+Even when you’ve done all you can to prepare for the holidays, unexpected downtime or security issues can still cause problems for your website.
+For these cases, you must establish crisis communication procedures with everyone on your team.

-First, make it clear which channels you’ll use in emergencies — email, an internal messaging app, or you could share phone numbers, as long as they’re only used as a last resort for time-sensitive issues.
+Make clear which channels you’ll use in emergencies — email, an internal messaging app, or you could share phone numbers as a last resort for time-sensitive issues.
 Having an emergency protocol in place helps your business and your employees be prepared in advance.

-Additionally, Brinson recommends making a list of who to contact in case of problems: “Create an on-call list, with responsibility shared across the team and covering the entire time period of the break, and make sure everyone has all necessary contact info.”
-This way, if problems arise, you’re not wasting time trying to reach the right person.
+Cindi Brinson also recommends making a list of who to contact in case of problems: “Create an on-call list, with responsibility shared across the team and covering the entire time of the break, and make sure everyone has all necessary contact info.”
+If problems arise, you’re not wasting time reaching the right person.

 Set clear expectations on your team for when to use these channels.
 Emergency communications shouldn’t be checked multiple times a day.
-While on vacation, your employees will only be pinged when absolutely necessary.
-To minimize this, your team can rely on internal resources, which brings us to our next tip ...
+While on vacation, your employees should only be pinged when necessary.
+To minimize this, your team can rely on internal resources.

 Document internal processes.

-Depending on who sticks around the office (or virtual office) during the holidays, employees may be in charge of website-related tasks that they’re unfamiliar with.
-Here, it helps to document your team’s processes, including how-tos for maintenance tasks as well as troubleshooting guides for potential problems.
+Depending on who continues working during the holidays, employees may be in charge of website-related tasks that they’re unfamiliar with.
+Here, it helps to document your team’s processes, including how-tos for maintenance tasks and troubleshooting guides for potential problems.

 Documentation can be shared in a Google document, a company or team wiki, or your website’s code repository — anywhere that’s readily accessible.
-Review your team’s documentation and check that it is thorough and easy to follow.
+Review your team’s documentation and ensure it is thorough and easy to follow.

 Monitor website activity.

 Like automation, website monitoring isn’t just for vacations.
-A website owner should be monitoring their site’s activity on a daily basis, checking for irregularities or trends in traffic or security.
+A website owner should monitor their site’s activity daily, checking for irregularities or trends in traffic or security.

 You don’t want customers experiencing issues with your website before you find them.
-Website monitoring is like a visitor that never leaves your site, detects anomalies, and tells you immediately.
-Configure your monitoring software to send alerts for prioritized events while you’re on vacation, so you’re not catching waves while your website is crashing.
+Website monitoring is like a visitor never leaving your site, detecting anomalies and telling you immediately if something is wrong.
+Configure your monitoring software to send alerts for prioritized events while you’re on vacation, so you’re not away while your website is down.

-But what happens when your monitoring software detects an event, or multiple events at once?
+What happens when your monitoring software detects an event or multiple events at once?
 Which ones do you handle first?
 Cindi Brinson says you should plan this out in advance as well: “Identify key potential site events, and pre-determine what severity level they fit in under.
 E.g., home page goes down (P1), can't add products to cart (P1), about us page has issues (P4, that can wait).”